SvePu/MyBB-Profile-Visitors/README.md

 * Unzip package
 * Copy content from "UPLOAD" folder to the forum root on server
 * Install & Activate the plugin in ACP
-* Check the "Profile Visitors Settings" in configuration
+* Check the "Profile Visitors Settings" in configuration and user group settings

 Simple Update:
 * Download & unzip new package